Oscar night to have something for everyone, producers say

 "It has been a great year for movies.
 The movies are very competitive and they have done great box office.
 So we feel there is more interest this year than perhaps previous years, " Zadan said.

-"Life of Pi," "Lincoln," "Argo," and "Django Unchained" have made more than $150 million (95 million pounds) each so far at the North American box office alone, while "Silver Linings Playbook" and "Zero Dark Thirty" have grossed more than $70 million each.
+"Life of Pi," "Lincoln," "Argo," and "Django Unchained" have made more than $150 million each so far at the North American box office alone, while "Silver Linings Playbook" and "Zero Dark Thirty" have grossed more than $70 million each.

 Last year's Best Film winner, black and white silent movie "The Artist," took just $44.7 million at the box office in the United States and Canada, even after the boost from its five Oscars.